PipedreamHQ/pipedream/docs/docs/quickstart/hello-world/README.md

-# 1. hello world!
+# hello world!

-In this first example, we'll create an HTTP triggered workflow that will return a custom response on each HTTP request.
+In this first example, we'll create an HTTP triggered workflow and return a custom response of `hello world!` on each HTTP request.
+In order to do that, we'll:

+1. Create a new workflow and learn about the builder layout
+2. Generate a unique endpoint URL to trigger the workflow
+3. Send HTTP requests to the workflow and inspect them
+4. Add a custom response to return "hello world!" on each HTTP request

-First, create a new workflow by clicking the **New** button on https://pipedream.com/workflows:
+First, create a new workflow by clicking the **New** button from [https://pipedream.com/workflows:](https://pipedream.com/workflows)

 ![image-20210516114638660](../images/image-20210516114638660.png)